 Humility aside, Mia & I, and the skippers & mates we hand pick to work with, are very good at leading offshore sailing passages, and (we've been told), we're pretty fun to hang out with!
-Through some of the 'intangibles' that Mia & I have, we can offer an experience that is far greater than the sum of it's parts...
+Through some of the 'intangibles' that the 59º North team possesses, we can offer an experience that is far greater than the sum of it's parts...

 You won't find finer boats - a Swan 48 and Swan 59 - suited for the express purpose of ocean sailing, in a simple yet comfortable manner.
 No frills (we won't be serving you ice cream), but EVERYTHING you need for safe, fast and fun offshore sailing, at the highest standards of safety and performance.
 Click here to see what kind of gear we use and why.

 This is the intangible part.
-I can't possibly explain this here in writing, but for whatever reason, I have a knack for rising to the occasion as a leader and creating a fun, supportive environment onboard.
+I can't possibly explain this here in writing, but for whatever reason, our skippers & mates have a knack for rising to the occasion as leaders and creating a fun, supportive environment onboard.
 Having led the Caribbean 1500 cruising rally for 5 years, I can tell you that the crews who had the most enjoyable passages were the ones with the best leadership.